raia6020/Automatic-Website-Categorizers/README.md

 # Common Crawl Title Searcher
 (Powered by Yandex.Translate: http://translate.yandex.com/ )

-Open a command prompt and enter the following:
+Open a command prompt and enter the following command:

     python2.7 extract_data.py

 (This will find the titles of webpages in Common Crawl.)
-Open a command prompt and enter the following:
+Open a command prompt and enter the following command:

     python2.7 titles_searcher_common.py output.txt
 (The first entry in the command line after 'titles_searcher.py' should be the name of the output file that you want to create.)